espruino/EspruinoDocs/boards/Puck.js.md

 * Push the battery out from the back with a blunt object
 * Make sure the clear plastic tab is removed
 * Push the battery back in
-* Reassemble (note that the battery should be facing the black plastic back, and the button (next to the battery) should be positioned as far away from the 'step' in the case as possible.
+* Reassemble (note that the battery should be facing the black plastic case, and the button (next to the battery) should be positioned as far away from the 'step' in the case as possible.

+**Note: Do not re-fit the PCB upside-down or force it into the case.** If positioned correctly it should slide in.
+Forcing the PCB or fitting it upside-down could damage the aerial which will stop your Puck's Bluetooth from working correctly.

 Tutorials